truchas/truchas/doc/reference-manual/rade/CHAPARRAL_Namelist.rst

 max_subdivisions (expert)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The maximum face subdivisions in 1D.
-Given a ``max_subdivisions`` of :math:`n`, a total of :math:`n^2` subdivisions per face will be allowed.
+The maximum face subdivisions allowed to satisfy `min_separation`_.

 :Type: integer
 :Default: 100
 :Valid Values: :math:`\geq 0`

 .. note::
-   The default is set such that, in most scenarios, the minimum separation will be reached.
+   The default is set such that, in most scenarios, the specified `min_separation`_ will be reached.

 .. warning::